Introduction to Regression Testing

-- The regression test cases are mainly automated that saves time and effort of a tester, as there are lots of test cases and manually it can be time-consuming.
+- The regression test cases are mainly automated, which saves time and effort for a tester, as there are lots of test cases, and manually it can be time-consuming.

 Techniques for Regression Testing:

-In this type of testing, test cases are selected that needs to be executed for testing.
-All the test cases won’t run for this method, only selected test cases used to run.
+In this type of testing, test cases have been selected that need to be executed for testing.
+All the test cases won’t run for this method; only selected test cases are used to run.
 These test cases are selected on the basis of code change.
-These test cases mainly categorized as reusable test cases and obsolete test cases.
-Regression test cases used in succeeding regression cycle and obsolete test cases can’t be used in succeeding cycles.
+These test cases are mainly categorized as reusable test cases and obsolete test cases.
+Regression test cases are used in succeeding regression cycles, and obsolete test cases can’t be used in succeeding cycles.

 Test cases that are on high priority can be executed first than others.
 The medium and low priority test cases are getting executed later after high priority test cases execution.
 Priority depends on the criticality and impact, and functionality of the product.